 2. Pour the wine into the egg yolks and whisk until combined.

 3. Place the milk, cream and sugar in a pot and place on a medium heat.
 Do not boil.
+You just want the sugar to melt, once it has melted, remove the liquid from the heat.

 4. Cut the vanilla pod lengthways and scrape the vanilla seeds out and add them to the hot milk and cream liquid.
 Stir